xicodomingues/francinette/README.md

                   git url to clone the project from
 ```

-It should also know to which project of this repo and run the corresponding tests
+It should also know to which project is this repo and run the corresponding tests

 ### Folder Structure:
 ```